Chip Ganassi hits brakes on 20 years of NASCAR racing | WTOP

 CHARLOTTE, N.C.
-(AP) — First things first: Chip Ganassi is “no doubt about it, 100%” rooting for Kyle Larson to win the NASCAR Cup Series championship in Sunday’s season finale.
+(AP) — Veteran team owner Chip Ganassi said he is “100%” rooting for Kyle Larson to win the NASCAR Cup Series championship in Sunday’s season finale.

 “Look, I’m fine with Larson and absolutely I am pulling for him,” Ganassi said.
 “It would prove what everybody has said all along — that he was going to be a champion someday.”